Maruthanayagam Pillai: Character

-Tradition has many stories to tell of Yusuf Khan, said to be a scion of the ancient Pandiyan dynasty, who started his life as an ordinary peasant and by his military genius rose to the pinnacle of royal power when he became the ruler of the land, only to fall by the treachery of his comrades.
+Tradition has many stories to tell of Yusuf Khan, a scion of the ancient Pandyan dynasty, who is said to have started his life as an ordinary peasant and by his military genius rose to the pinnacle of royal power when he became the ruler of the land, only to fall by the treachery of his comrades in arms.

 In Tirunelveli and Madurai his whole administration denoted vigour and effect.
 His justice was unquestioned, his word unalterable, his measures were happily combined and firmly executed, the guilty had no refuge from punishment.
-Wisdom, vigour and integrity were never more conspicuous in any person of whatever climate or complexion.author, Col. Fullertonsource, A view of the English interests in India (1785).
+Wisdom, vigour and integrity were never more conspicuous in any person of whatever climate or complexion.
+Author, Col. Fullerton. source, A view of the English interests in India (1785).

 In popular culture

 Indian actor Kamal Haasan in 1997 started shooting the movie Marudhanayagam portraying Maruthanayagam Pillai in English, French, and Tamil languages.
 Its filming was stopped soon after, due to financial constraints and political problems.